-Telling my story is one of the hardest things I have ever done: it has also been rewarding and even necessary for my mental health and well-being.
+Telling my story out loud for the first time was one of the hardest things I have ever done: it has also been rewarding and even necessary for my mental health and well-being.
 The little girl that I locked away so many years ago, along with all the pain and fear that she lived with, has gotten loud.
 She is demanding my attention, begging for my comfort, compassion, and understanding.
 She will not be ignored any longer.

 As a victim my voice was silenced.